skapral/puzzlerbot/README.md

 ### In details

-When parsing comments and seaking for puzzles, `@puzzlerbot` splits each comment to paragraphs and classifies each paragraph to one of the types below:
+When parsing comments and seeking for puzzles, `@puzzlerbot` splits each comment to paragraphs and classifies each paragraph to one of the types below:

 - *Controlling* - the paragraph which mentions `@puzzlerbot` user.
 Controlling paragraphs